 3.10) Place the racks containing flasks inside the biosafety cabinet and remove flask caps, placing caps directly in front of flasks.

-3.11) Dispense 4 mL of MEM into each flask using a serological pipet.
+3.11) Dispense 4 mL of MEM, 5% FBS into each flask using a serological pipet.

-3.12) Dispense 0.5 mL suspended cells into each flask.
-Replace flask caps.
+3.12) Dispense 0.5 mL suspended cells into each flask (~1:6 splitting ratio)Replace flask caps.

-3.13) Add 50 mL of MEM back to the large tissue culture flask and return flask to the incubator.
+3.13) Add 50 mL of MEM, 5% FBS back to the original large tissue culture flask containing the remaining cell suspension (~2.5 mLs) and return flask to the incubator.
+The same large tissue culture flask may be re-used up to 5 passages and then a new flask should be set-up to replace it.

 3.14) Place small tissue culture flasks in stacks on tray.
 Swirl the tray to make sure that media uniformly covers the bottom of the flaks.